 Pesukei deZimra, the preliminary selection of psalms which introduces the morning prayers, opens with the words, Mizmor Shir:

-When we join mizmor and shir together, we link our emotional and intellectual sides.
-First appears mizmor, a musical outpouring of the soul’s emotional depths.
-This is joined by shir, poetic expression from holy meditation and thought.
+When we join Mizmor and Shir together, we link our emotional and intellectual sides.
+First appears Mizmor, a musical outpouring from the emotional depths of the soul.
+This is joined by Shir, poetic expression based on holy meditation and reflection.

-These two holy faculties achieved their greatest expression when the place most suitable for spiritual elevation was completed — at the dedication of the holy Temple in Jerusalem.
-“A melody, a song, for the Temple inauguration!”
+These two faculties achieved their highest expression when the place most suitable for spiritual elevation was completed — at the dedication of the holy Temple in Jerusalem.
+“A melody!
+A song!
+For the Temple inauguration!”